The Georgia College Geography Program offers students a wide range of undergraduate and graduate courses. Be sure to examine our Upcoming Courses.

 Dr. Amy Sumpter teaches Human Geography, World Regional Geography, and upper-level courses in Economic Geography, Urban Geography, Historical Geography, and Race & Ethnicity.
 Dr. Sumpter has developed regional specialties in Africa, North America, and the Southern U. S.

 Dr. Jeff Blick, in the Department of Government and Sociology, teaches Cultural Geography of Latin America at the upper-level, and other courses in support of the Certificate in Latin American and Caribbean Studies.

 The Georgia College Geography Program supports many other programs and schools on campus.
 For example, our course in Advanced Regional Geography is a staple for students in the College of Education pursuing a degree in Middle Grades Education.
 Many graduate students in the Master of Arts in Teaching select geography as one of their areas for the broad-field certification.

 In addition, the courses in Geographic Information are an integral part of the B.S. in Environmental Science.
 Many students from this program go on to graduate schools and careers in fields that require geographic skills.

-Georgia College hosts the state's annual National Geographic Bee in late March of every year.
+Georgia College hosts the state's annual National Geographic Bee in late March or early April of every year.
 The bee selects the top 4th-8th grader from 100 middle schools to represent the state at the national competition each May in Washington, DC.
 For more information on the Bee, please contact the National Geographic Society.